Innovation cannot flourish without a strong cultural environment which encourages and rewards imagination and creativity.

-We believe that a thorough review should be made of the UK’s strategies for teaching literacy.
-Evidence does not support the Government’s emphasis on phonics and grammatical structure.
-As our members writing for children wrote in 2016 a their statement on the teaching of writing:
+We believe that a thorough review should be carried out of the UK’s strategies for teaching literacy.
+Evidence does not support the Government’s current emphasis on phonics and grammatical structure.
+As our members who write for children said in 2016 in their statement on the teaching of writing:

 Reading for pleasure

-Reading for pleasure is about far more than just literacy.
-We believe that all children should be encouraged to read (and write) for pleasure- including reading non-fiction as well as fiction.
-There is strong evidence that reading for pleasure develops empathy, curiosity and imagination - all of which are essential skills for innovators.
-Diana Gerald, CEO of Book Trust, says:
+Reading is about far more than just literacy.
+We believe that all children should be encouraged to read (and write) for pleasure, both non-fiction and fiction.
+There is strong evidence that reading for pleasure develops empathy, curiosity and imagination.
+Our Reading for Pleasure Award enables visiting authors to reward schools doing inspiring work to encourage reading for pleasure.

 We support The Publishers Association's Reading Ambassadors scheme, which calls on all book lovers to become ambassadors for reading in their communities.